-Federal Work-Study Program.
-Graduate students who have demonstrated financial need and have met all other requirements may secure work under the work-study program.
-Graduate students who are employed as graduate assistants are ineligible to receive additional employment under the Federal Work Study program.
+Federal Work-Study Program (FWS).
+Graduate students who have demonstrated financial need and have met all other requirements may secure work under the FWS program.
+Graduate students who are employed as graduate assistants are ineligible to receive additional employment under the FWS program.